ThalesGroup/miniapps/charts/mysql/README.md

 This chart bootstraps a ${project.name} deployment on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.
 This chart is built using Crypto Keys database.

 ## Changelog

-Version 2.0.0
-* Rename service to mysql-0 as cassandra

-Version 1.1.0
+Version 1.0.0
-* Add a dedicated service for mysql
-* Remove release name as a prefix for resources
+* First release

 ## Installing the Chart